Our team

 Mergers & Acquisitions

-Todd has advised corporate and private equity firm clients in more than 200 transactions, including many of the largest and most complex mergers and acquisitions and go-private transactions over the past 25-plus years.
+Todd has advised corporate and private capital clients in hundreds of transactions, including many of the largest and most complex mergers and acquisitions and go-private transactions over the past 25-plus years.
 Notable recent transaction representations include:

 • AerCap Holdings on its $30 billion acquisition of GE’s GE Capital Aviation Services business.